jzumsteg/pooleblog/_posts/2018-06-20-clermont-ferrand-and-back-to-home.md

 </tr>
 </tbody>
 </table>

-With that, I'll close up my posts on our first ramble (two weeks after we returned!)
+With that, I’ll close up my posts on our first ramble (two weeks after we returned!)
 We had a great time, saw lots of new, interesting and beautiful things, and ate like monarchy.
 I have no doubt we will return to this area in southern France again; we barely scratched the surface of things we want to do and see here.